sechen12/IntermediateCAD/README.md

 ### Description

 We created a swing arm in Onshape with instructions and following questions.
-We had to decide how to create the obect (how to dimension it, when to use constraints, when to sketch and extrude.
+We had to decide how to create the obect (how to dimension it, when to use constraints, when to sketch and extrude).

 ### Evidence
 https://cvilleschools.onshape.com/documents/9c866c69f03d5d302710f750/w/20e20d891a22cdb8a4d688cc/e/f2e2f8f8249436b23b88586a
 ### Image
 ![SwingArm](https://user-images.githubusercontent.com/112981481/197858967-cc99ea0a-1968-4cb4-8165-aa673dac48f6.png)
 ### Reflection
+I'd learned that drawing the entire object before hand, then dimensioning the sketch with constraints and other tools makes the entire process faster.
+There are so many tools on Onshape that choosing the correct can be difficult.
+Using the simplest isn't always the easiest way to complete the assignment.
+Using a constraint to dimesion the sketch will save you from later trouble you're bound to get into.